Skip to main content

 What makes it unique: The picturesque scene and food

 Just when you thought Prague couldn’t get any prettier, they usher in Christmas and the festive season with traditional Winter Markets.
-Make your way to the famous square between the 14th-century twin spires of Our Lady Before Tyn and the city’s famous 15th-century astronomical clock to find garland, lights and a slew of stalls.
+Make your way to the famous square between the 14th-century twin spires of Our Lady Before Tyn and the city’s famous 15th-century astronomical clock to find garland, lights, and a slew of stalls.

 There are crafts and Winter-themed souvenirs, of course, but what this market is most famous for is its Czech food.
 Be sure to grab some fatty sausages and cheesy, garlic flatbread fresh off the grill, or go sweet and get a stack of hot, fresh pancakes.
 But whatever you get, be sure to wash it down with the Czech version of mulled wine called svarak, which is a more citrusy, local take on the famous spiced wine.